 - data

-A matrix or data frame containing the raw data to be plotted.
+A matrix or data frame containing numeric and categorical variables.

 - output_file

-An optional numeric vector defining the y-axis limits for the plots.
+Optional numeric vector giving y-axis limits for the plots.
+Applies to all plots.

 - scale